top of page

 WCG

-The Washington Calligraphers Guild, a non-profit 501(c)(3) educational organization, promotes the study and practice of the art of calligraphy and fosters a wider appreciation and deeper understanding of artistic hand lettering and related disciplines.
-Founded in 1976 by internationally known calligrapher Sheila Waters and a group of her students, membership is open to all skill levels, from professional scribes to enthusiastic beginners and even non-calligraphers who appreciate fine lettering and manuscript arts.
+The Washington Calligraphers Guild promotes the study and practice of calligraphy while fostering a wider appreciation and deeper understanding of artistic hand lettering and related disciplines.
+A non-profit 501(c)(3) educational organization, the Guild was founded in 1976 by acclaimed calligrapher Sheila Waters and her students.

-We are recognized as one of the most active groups in the world, as evidenced by our international membership roster, acclaimed journal Scripsit and sponsorship of the Graceful Envelope Contest, now in its 30th year.
+An all-volunteer organization now approaching its 50th year, the Guild has a proud history of members who give back as officers or working on committees.
+We are recognized as one of the most active groups in the world, as evidenced by our international membership roster, acclaimed journal Scripsit, hosting three Letterforums (International Calligraphy Conferences) and sponsorship of the Graceful Envelope Contest, now in its 30th year.

 ✧ Visit WCG on Instagram and Facebook.✧